santisbon/reference/src/rpi.md

 xz -d ubuntu-22.04.3-preinstalled-server-arm64+raspi.img.xz
 ```

-## Set up a cloud native homelab
+## Option A: Cloud native
-This is the most flexible option.
+This is the repeatable, flexible option.

 !!! tip
     This lets you automatically upgrade the system, configure users, modify boot parameters, specify software to install, custom commands to run on first boot, among other things.
 Recommended when setting up multiple Pis or installing Kubernetes.